What is a VAA?

 Voluntary Adoption Agencies (VAAs) have a wealth of experience in placing children with adoptive families.
 Some have been working for well over 100 years supporting all kinds of children and families.

-VAAs place almost a quarter of all children adopted each year in the UK and have expertise in finding families for children who have priority needs, including sibling groups, older children and those from BAME backgrounds.
+VAAs place around 20% of all children adopted each year in the UK and have expertise in finding families for children who have priority needs, including sibling groups, older children, those from minoritised ethnic groups and with additional needs.

-VAAs provide lifelong support to adoptive families, their children and adopted adults through informationfamily dayscounsellingtherapeutic services and peer support.
+They provide lifelong support to adoptive families, their children and adopted adults through information, family days, counselling, therapeutic services and peer support.
 Many also support birth families and help with contact arrangements.